A Sollemnis Institution · Buffalo, New York · Founding Cohort · 25 Seats

 Q6

 Yes.
 The program runs in a structured classroom environment with trained facilitators present at all times.
-The simulations are entirely discussion and card-based — there are no physical challenges, outdoor activities, or situations that require leaving the building.
+The simulations are entirely discussion and card-based.
+There are no physical challenges, outdoor activities, or situations that require leaving the building.
 Facilitators are background-checked adults with experience working with middle school students.
 Parent contact information is collected at enrollment and you will always know exactly where your student is and who they are with.

 Tap to Close ↺